 AHCP 5302 Medical Sociology (3:3:0,0) This course provides an introduction to central topics in the sociology of medicine, health, and illness.
 Topics include but are not limited to: epidemiology, history of medicine in the West, public health, the social stratification of illness, the medical profession, and health care provision, access and delivery.
 In exploring these topics, emphasis will be placed on how socio-economic factors such as age, gender, ethnicity, race, and financial status affect health care.
-ISBN: 978-0-205-82883-8
+ISBN-13: 978-0-205-82883-8

 AHCP 5303 Research Methods (3:3:0,0) This course provides the basic statistical and methodological principles underlying clinical and theoretical research, research design, and techniques for conducting appropriate literature reviews.
 Students will critically evaluate measurement systems, interpretations of findings, and methodologies applied within the literature.
-ISBN: 978-0-07-159034-1
+ISBN-13: 978-0-071-79071-0

 AHCP 5305 Leadership & Ethics in the Health Professions (3:3:0,0) The emphasis of this course is on understanding the fundamentals of leadership and ethics as it applies to leading personnel in health professionals.
 A heavy emphasis is placed on understanding the seminal concepts of leadership and ethics as it applies to organizational behavior and theory in practice within the health professions.
-Several leadership, personality and ability-job-fit diagnostics tests are given to students to discern natural leadership tendencies for decision making.
+Several leadership, personality and abilityjob-fit diagnostics tests are given to students to discern natural leadership tendencies for decision making.
 These tests also support the creation of a personal ethical framework.
 These competencies and skills are later applied to case studies and practical excercise.
 Measurment of leadership perfomance and ethical outcomes are evaluated.
-ISBN: 13:9781284026887
+ISBN-13: 978-1-284-02688-7

 AHCP 5306 Healthcare Delivery System (3:3:0,0) This course provides the student with the basic understanding of the local and international origins, evolution, and trends in institutional and non-traditional healthcare delivery.
 Hospitals, ambulatory care organizations, managed care organizations, integrated delivery systems, and other models are discussed in detail.
 Additionally, various practitioners' roles in the delivery of care within the different models are addressed.
-ISBN: 978-1-56793-338-3
+ISBN-13: 978-0-826-10687-2; ISBN-13: 978-1-284-03542-1

-AHCP 5307 Practice Management I (3:3:0,0) This course discusses managerial principles, operations, and functions within healthcare delivery systems.
-Examination will focus on issues such as organizational design, operational measurement, and stakeholder management.
-Topics include theories of leadership, management, customer service, and negotiation.
-ISBN: 978-0-7637-9086-8
+AHCP 5307 Practice Management I (3:3:0,0) This course discusses managerial principles, operations, and functions within the healthcare system.
+The purpose of this course is to provide a strong foundation in key concepts important to healthcare management.
+A wide range of topics, including management, leadership, healthcare law, human resource management, financing, strategic planning, and quality improvement are addressed.
+ISBN-13: 978-0-763-79086-8

 AHCP 5308 Practice Management II (3:3:0,0) The course includes personnel management, organizational behavior, and operational issues within healthcare delivery systems.
 Examination will focus on individual, interpersonal, and group management, employment law, selection, discipline, motivation, staffing, productivity and team building.
 Prerequisite: This class may only be taken in the students last term in the program.
-ISBN: 13:978-1-56793-357-4
+ISBN-13: 978-1-567-93357-4

-AHCP 5309 Decision Making with Statistics (3:3:0,0) Decision Making with Statistics is a unique blend of statistics, research methods, theory and decision-making practices applied to real world healthcare issues in the practice setting.
-The class is designed to give students experience working with large data sets, and confidence in selecting appropriate quantitative tools in management analysis using SPSS.
+AHCP 5309 Decision Making with Statistics (3:3:0,0) AHCP 5309 Decision Making with Statistics provides students with the opportunity to learn statistics and decision-making tools with an application to real-world healthcare problems.
+The class provides students experience in working with large data sets using powerful statistical software.
+Topics taught include descriptive statistics, inferential statistics, and modeling.
 Recommended prerequisite: AHCP 5303.
-Text provided by professor in PDF format.
-ISBN: 978-1-4283-5229-2
+Textbooks are open source and provided by professor in PDF format.
+ISBN-13: 978-1-428-35229-2